 Understanding Indonesia… This is a country of geographical extremes, and undoubtedly one of the world’s most complex nations.
-Comprised of over 17,000 islands, the archipelago stretches almost 5200 km along the equator from Banda Aceh, on the tip of Sumatra in the west, to the remote highlands of West Papua in the east.
+Comprised of over 17,000 islands – nobody seems to know the actual number!
+The archipelago stretches almost 5200 km along the equator from Banda Aceh, on the tip of Sumatra in the west.
+To the remote highlands of West Papua in the east.

 Of those many islands three – New Guinea, Borneo and Sumatra – are among the world’s largest.
 But only about 6,000 of those islands actually have names and less than 1,000 are inhabited.

 New Guinea in the east is the world’s second largest island (after Greenland) and is divided roughly 50/50 with Papua New Guinea.
 With Indonesia having the western half (West Papua) and the eastern half forming the mainland of PNG.
 While Borneo, the third largest island in the world, is shared with Malaysia and Brunei.
 With the lion’s share of about 73% belonging to Indonesia and forming the provinces of Kalimantan.

 The country we know as Indonesia came in to existence on the 17 August in 1945.
 Just two days after the surrender of Japan at the end of World War II.
 When founding President Sukarno seized the moment and declared independence.

 The archipelago was formerly one of the most valuable parts of the Dutch colonial empire and known as the Dutch East Indies.